cherankrishnamoorthy/stackbuilders/README.md

 ## Setup

-Simply clone the repo into htdocs
+1.Simply clone the repo into htdocs
-Type composer install - to install dependencies
+2.Type composer install - to install dependencies